-Assessment in tereo Māori If you would like a portion of your assessment to be in tereo Māori, you may choose to request that at any time.
+Assessment in te reo Māori: If you would like a portion of your assessment to be in te reo Māori, you may choose to request that at any time.
 However, discussing this with us early may improve the options we can offer you.
-Due to the nature of the sorts of assessments in our programmes, it is unlikely that we can offer you all assessments in tereo Māori, but we will make a genuine effort to accommodate you as much as possible.
+Due to the nature of the sorts of assessments in our programmes, it is unlikely that we can offer you all assessments in te reo Māori, but we will make a genuine effort to accommodate you as much as practical.
 This will typically involve discussion with you to seek ways to serve you as well as possible.
-If you only want to do our programme if some assessment in tereo Māori is available, please discuss that with us before you commit to the programme.
+If you only want to do our programme if some assessment in te reo Māori is available, please discuss that with us before you commit to the programme.